kalvinparker/HomePROXY/Caddy.md

 ### **Caddy as the All-in-One Solution**

 In this new model, Caddy will handle the roles that previously required **three separate components**:
-1.  **The OPNsense Dynamic DNS Client:** Caddy will now handle updating your DDNS provider.
+1.  **Dynamic DNS Client:** Caddy will now handle updating your DDNS provider.
-2.  **The OPNsense/NPM ACME Client:** Caddy has built-in, fully automatic HTTPS.
+2.  **Cert Renewal** Caddy has built-in, fully automatic HTTPS.
 It will request and renew Let's Encrypt certificates for all your sites without any configuration from you.
-3.  **Nginx Proxy Manager:** Caddy will be your reverse proxy.
+3.  **Proxy Manager:** Caddy will be your reverse proxy.

 **The traffic flow will be:**
 `Internet -> OPNsense (Port Forward 80/443) -> Caddy Server (in DMZ) -> Internal Services (Vault, etc.)`

-This is a much cleaner and more modern setup.

 ---

-### **Action Plan: Installing and Configuring Caddy**
+### **Installing and Configuring Caddy**

 This plan assumes your Caddy server is the same machine in the DMZ at `192.168.83.2`.

 **Step 1: Disable Old Services in OPNsense**

-To prevent conflicts, let's turn off the old DDNS client.
+To prevent conflicts, turn off any old DDNS client.
 1. In OPNsense, go to **Services > Dynamic DNS > Settings**.
 2.  **Disable** or delete the client you had configured for DuckDNS.
 We no longer need it.